Airnorth Logo

 Before 2010, Airnorth had a logo that cleverly showed what the airline was about, using smart design and text.
 The name “Airnorth” was split into two parts, each in a different font to show the airline’s identity and goals.
 “Air” was in fine blue stripes to look like wind, blending into the background to symbolize flying, the airline’s main job, and suggesting speed and the excitement of flying.

-“North” was designed to stand out, clearly highlighting the airline’s main area of service: the Northern Territories of Australia.
+“North” was designed to stand out, clearly highlighting the airline’s primary service area: the Northern Territories of Australia.
 This part of the logo highlighted the airline’s focus and evoked the unique scenery and wide-open spaces of this far-off region.

 2010 – today